 a = age of runner on date of race

-AgeFactor(d,g,a) = age factor from age grading tables (1 under around 30, gradually reduced above that age)
+AgeFactor(d,g,a) = age factor from age grading tables (1 until around age 30, gradually reduced above that age)

-WRTime(d,g) = world record time from age grading tables
+OCTime(d,g) = open class (adjusted world record) time from age grading tables

 The score is based on age grade percentage (similar to parkrun age grading).
 This method will be used for the open road races (10K, half marathon and marathon).
 Since these are accurately measured, there is no need for a course adjustment.